Where does hydroxypropyl methylcellulose come from?

 "HPMC" redirects here.
 For other uses, see HPMC (disambiguation)

-Hypromellose (INN), short for hydroxypropyl methylcellulose (HPMC), is a semisynthetic, inert, viscoelastic polymer used in eye drops, as well as an excipient and controlled-delivery component in oral medicaments, found in a variety of commercial products.[1][2]
+Hypromellose (INN), or hydroxypropyl methylcellulose (HPMC), is a semisynthetic, inert, viscoelastic polymer commonly used in eye drops, as well as an excipient and controlled-release component in various oral medications.

-As a food additive, hypromellose is an emulsifier, thickening and suspending agent, and an alternative to animal gelatin.[3]
+As a food additive, hypromellose acts as an emulsifier, thickening, and suspending agent, providing a plant-based alternative to animal gelatin.
 Its Codex Alimentarius code (E number) is E464.

 Chemistry

-Hypromellose is a solid, and is a slightly off-white to beige powder in appearance and may be formed into granules.
-The compound forms colloids when dissolved in water.
-This non-toxic ingredient is combustible and can react vigorously with oxidizing agents.[4]
+Hypromellose is a slightly off-white to beige powder that can also be formed into granules.
+When dissolved in water, it creates colloids.
+This non-toxic ingredient is combustible and can react vigorously with oxidizing agents.

 Uses

-Are you interested in learning more about Hydroxy Ethyl Methyl Cellulose?
-Contact us today to secure an expert consultation!
+If you're interested in learning more about Hydroxy Ethyl Methyl Cellulose, reach out to us today for expert consultation!

 - Tile adhesives